jannismoeller/pytorch-nanobind-cuda-example/README.md

 # cupy-nanobind-example

-A minimal demo of a Python project that uses scikit-build-core to compile a CUDA CPython extension that accepts a cupy array via nanobind's DLPack support.
-This is possibly the most technologies I've strung together in a single sentence.
+A minimal demo of a Python project that uses scikit-build-core (CMAKE) to compile a CUDA extension that accepts pytorch tensors via nanobind's DLPack support.

 ## Build and install (basic)
 ```console